 - Nerve damage

-What is the recovery process after facetectomy spine surgery?
+What is the facetectomy recovery time after surgery?

 Every patient’s experience is unique.
 However, you may expect some or all of the following after your spine surgery: